This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

-Make the best hard boiled eggs in just 7 minutes or less following my easy recipe for Instant Pot Hard Boiled Eggs!
+Make the best hard-boiled eggs in just 7 minutes or less following my easy recipe for Instant Pot Hard Boiled Eggs!
 Whether you like your yolks runny or fully set, you can easily use your pressure cooker to hard boil eggs exactly to your preference.
+Never worry about hard-to-peel hard-boiled eggs again!

-After going through all of the steps to boil eggs, it’s such a disappointment to find your cook time was a little off or the shell is sticking to the egg.
+After going through all of the steps to boil eggs, it’s such a disappointment to find your cook timer was a little off or the shell was sticking to the egg.
 It is so frustrating to perfectly cook your eggs on the stove, only to have the shell stick and ruin your perfectly smooth and silky egg whites!

-But, you will never have that problem with Instant Pot hard boiled eggs.
+But, you will never have that problem when you pressure cook hard-boiled eggs, it is a fool-proof method.
 The shells practically slide right off of the egg, and you can guarantee the yolks will always be cooked just how you like them.

-With a maximum 7 minute cook time and no waiting for water to boil, it is so easy to make perfectly cooked, easy-peel hard boiled eggs in the pressure cooker.
+With a maximum 7-minute cooking time and no waiting for water to boil, it is so easy to make perfectly cooked, easy-peel hard-boiled eggs in the pressure cooker.
 Instant Pot eggs are a huge time saver and are completely hassle-free!

-How to Make Hard Boiled Eggs in Instant Pot
+How to Hard Boil Eggs in Instant Pot

-- Place trivet at the bottom of your Instant Pot.
-Add 1 cup water to the pot, then gently rest eggs on top of trivet.
-Lock the lid in place and cook on high pressure for 7 minutes.
+- Lock the lid in place and cook on high pressure for 7 minutes.
 Just before 7 minutes are up, fill a medium bowl with ice water and keep it within reach of the Instant Pot.

-- Carefully quick release the pressure using an oven mitt or washcloth.
+- Carefully naturally release the pressure using an oven mitt or washcloth.
 As soon as you remove the lid, take the eggs out and place them into the bowl of ice water.
-Let them sit in the ice water for at least 1 minute, up to 5 minutes.
+Let the hard-cooked eggs sit in the ice water for at least 1 minute, up to 5 minutes.

 - After 1 minute, drain the water from the bowl and start to peel your eggs.
 To easily peel them, rub your thumbs along the shells to encourage them to loosen and peel.
 Carefully peel away the shell using the pads of your fingers, not your nails.
 The shells should fall away easily.